Skip to main content

 Now, we can explore the structure of cellulases and how they bind to and cleave cellulose.

 Cellulases, which cleave β(1,4) glycosidic bonds in cellulose, are members of a family of enzymes that go by many names, including glycosidases or, more recently, glycoside hydrolases (GH).
-The Carbohydrate Active Enzymes (CAZypedia) has over 128 glycoside hydrolase (GH) family web pages with enzymes forming hemiacetals on glycosidic bond cleavage.
-The fungal cellulases that work on cellulose are found in GH families 5, 6, 7, 12 and 45.
+The Carbohydrate Active Enzymes (CAZypedia) has over 128 glycoside hydrolase (GH) family web pages, with enzymes that form hemiacetals during glycosidic bond cleavage.
+Fungal cellulases that act on cellulose are found in GH families 5, 6, 7, 12, and 45.

-There are many types of secreted or cell-surface cellulases, including endoglucanases, exoglucanases (example is cellobiohydrolases (CBHs), and β -glucosidase (BG) ).
+There are many types of secreted or cell-surface cellulases, including endoglucanases, exoglucanases (example is cellobiohydrolases (CBHs), and β-glucosidase (BG) ).
 We will focus on cellobiohydrolases (CBHs), the most studied one, which cleaves a 2-glucose unit (cellobiose) from either end of cellulose as it proceeds (processes) along the chain.
-Fungal and bacterial CBHs can work on crystalline cellulose as well.
+Fungal and bacterial CBHs can also act on crystalline cellulose.
 The resulting cellobiose is further cleaved by β-glucosidases.
 Ruminants and even termites obtain cellulases from microbes living within their guts.
 The enzyme has a "tunnel" between two surface loops, which interacts with and processively cleaves cellulose.

 As mentioned above, fungi are the major degraders of biomass and are critical to the carbon cycle.
 Some fungi(brown-rot) use the Fenton reaction (Chapter 13.3) to produce the very reactive hydroxyl free radical (.OH), which causes biomass degradation.
-Filamentous fungi (like white and soft rot like T. reesei ) use enzymes.
-The T. reesei cellulase called cellobiose hydrolase 1 is more recently named TrCel7A as it is in the GH 7A family.
+Filamentous fungi (such as white and soft rot and T. reesei) use enzymes.
+The T. reesei cellulase, cellobiose hydrolase 1, is now called TrCel7A because it belongs to the GH 7A family.

 Cellulase mechanism.

-We have previously described the mechanisms of polysaccharide synthesis (Chapter 20.3), so we will discuss in less detail the mechanism of the very similar reaction of cellulose degradation by cellulase.
-Two general mechanisms are possible, one leading to the retention of configuration at the resulting hemiacetal end of the cellobiose and another that inverts the configuration.
+We have previously described the mechanisms of polysaccharide synthesis (Chapter 20.3), so we will discuss the mechanism of the very similar reaction of cellulose degradation by cellulase in less detail.
+Two general mechanisms are possible: one leading to retention of configuration at the resulting hemiacetal end of cellobiose, and another leading to inversion of configuration.
 These mechanisms are shown in Figure \(\PageIndex{15}\) for glucose in alpha-linkage at the anomeric carbon (not the beta-linkage found in cellulose).

 Figure \(\PageIndex{15}\): Two Primary Catalytic Mechanisms of GHs.
 After Payne et al. Chem.
 Rev. 2015, 115, 3, 1308–1448. https://doi.org/10.1021/cr500351c.